MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/quick_start/walkthrough_powershell.md

 ms.ContentId: B9414110-BEFD-423F-9AD8-AFD5EE612CDA
 title: Step 7 - Experiment with Windows PowerShell

-# Step 8: Experiment with Windows PowerShell
+# Step 8: Working with Hyper-V and Windows PowerShell

 Now that you have walked through the basics of deploying Hyper-V, creating virtual machines and managing these virtual machines, let’s explore how you can automate many of these activities with PowerShell.